Coronavirus (COVID-19) and its impact on child maintenance

 If your child maintenance arrangements are private (made verbally between you or set out in a parenting plan), then you should discuss what's fair and reasonable under your new circumstances.
 An amicable way of doing this could involve making a list of the outgoings in both homes and looking at what could be cut back or where cash flow can be changed.

 For example, can either of you get a payment holiday on a mortgage or reduce your mortgage interest rate?
 Will the bank offer a free overdraft facility to tide you over or are there ways you can save money in either household so you can re-direct money?
 Are there savings that can be used, benefits that can be claimed or government pandemic help that can be applied for?
 Is there any community or school support either of you can access to help tide things over?
 Remember this is temporary.
-Take each day one at a time, do what you can for now, for this day and this week.
+Take each day one at a time, do what you can for now, for this day and for this week.

 Talk in terms of solutions

 "I need to talk to you about my changing job situation and how we'll meet the costs of the children over the next few months" VS "I've lost my job; I'm stopping your child maintenance".
 Explain your new income situation, how long it will be before you can access government support, benefits, or a new income source.
 You and your ex may have reduced outgoings on the children as childcare provision, school meals, uniform, clothing costs, clubs and treats may all have reduced.
 A way forward is to try and negotiate a realistic temporary figure for lockdown.
 'Lockdown maintenance' recognises the changing circumstances of each parent.
-It's temporary, and you should agree the trigger of increasing maintenance back to the normal amount at the same time you agree on changes.
+It's temporary, and you should agree to the trigger of increasing maintenance back to the normal amount at the same time you agree on changes.

 Using the government Child Maintenance Calculator

 If your income has changed dramatically and you are unsure what you should be paying, you can use the government's child maintenance calculator to work out the statutory minimum payment.
 You will need to know your annual or monthly salary before tax, calculate the number of nights each child stays with you, and put those figures into the website when prompted.
-This will provide a basic minimum while you adjust to your new circumstance and work out a more family-based arrangement that considers your lifestyle and circumstances.
+This will provide a basic minimum while you adjust to your new circumstances and work out a more family-based arrangement that considers your lifestyle and circumstances.

 Don't rock the boat unnecessarily